hassanInfo/hassaninfo/README.md

 Data scientist
 --------------

 Passionate about leveraging data to drive meaningful insights and innovative solutions, I am a Data Scientist with a track record of successful projects in Machine Learning and Deep Learning.
-Currently seeking new opportunities to contribute my skills.

-* ✉️  You can contact me at [h.idmansour000@gmail.com](mailto:h.idmansour000@gmail.com)
+* ✉️  You can contact me at

 ### Tech stack 🛠️